Biopod fingerprint reader

 The Biopod is a biometric finger-print reader made by APC.
 It uses an Authentec AES3400 sensor which is often used in

 commercially available finger-print readers, including those found built into the chassis of many modern laptops.
+The image format

 The software saves the captured print in PNM format (Portable Any Map).
 Any good graphics package (such as